DerGuru/The-Resonant/New Chapters/Part2/P2-13_Convergence.md

 He moved.

-Not fast—fast attracted attention.
+Not fast - fast attracted attention.
 Slow, deliberate steps that kept his weight distributed.
 He let his perception guide him, sensing the gaps between Milo's sight lines, the blind spots created by the container arrangement.

-Halfway across the warehouse, he encountered an unexpected obstacle—a section of floor that rang differently under his feet.
+Halfway across the warehouse, he encountered an unexpected obstacle - a section of floor that rang differently under his feet.
 Hollow.
 Unstable.

 *Careful,* RAE warned. *Your weight distribution is off.
-The floor won't hold if you—*
+The floor won't hold if you - *

 Jason shifted, redistributing his balance.
 One step.
 Another.
 The hollow section creaked but held.

 From somewhere in the darkness, Milo's voice: "Still clear.
 No visual."

 Jason continued, using the shipping containers as cover.
-He kept his resonance signature low—not invisible, but quiet enough to blend with the ambient field.
+He kept his resonance signature low - not invisible, but quiet enough to blend with the ambient field.
 Another lesson from Elyra: you couldn't hide completely, but you could make yourself uninteresting.

 Near the far wall, he found what he was looking for: a steel door, locked but accessible.
 In a real scenario, this would be his exit point.